Canned foods America grew up on

 1970s: Old El Paso Tortillas

-Tex-Mex was another food trend to take off in the 1970s with writers such as Diana Kennedy, author of 1972's The Cuisines of Mexico, shedding light on the term.
-Old El Paso, actually founded in the 1930s, is credited with popularising the cuisine during this decade and the brand had plenty of canned foods available so punters could whip up quick Tex-Mex-style meals at home.
-These included tomatoes, pinto beans and even tortillas.
+Tex-Mex was another food trend to take off in the 1970s.
+Old El Paso, founded in the 1930s, is credited with popularizing the cuisine during this decade.
+The brand had plenty of canned foods available so people could whip up quick Tex-Mex-style meals at home, including tomatoes, pinto beans, and even tortillas.

 1980s: Loma Linda Nuteena

-In the 1970s and 1980s, there were more conversations around healthy eating and vegetarianism than there had been in previous decades, and brands like Loma Linda (now La Loma Foods), which has roots in the 1890s, helped lead the charge.
-Canned meat alternatives such as Loma Linda's Nuteena, a veggie loaf made from peanuts, graced kitchen cupboards.
+In the 1970s and 1980s, there was increased awareness around healthy eating and vegetarianism, with brands like Loma Linda (now La Loma Foods) helping to lead the charge.
+Their canned meat alternatives including Nuteena, a veggie loaf made from peanuts, graced many kitchen cupboards.

 1980s: Loma Linda Sizzle Franks